katrotz/cm/README.md

-# cm
+# CM - Customer Management

-Dummy customer management application
+> CM is an application based on angularJS framework